• Home

 The donut taking a dust bath in the cinnamon sugar.

-Place each finished donut on the cooling rack with the baking sheet underneath (to prevent a big mess).
-Let them dry a bit.
+Place each finished donut on a cooling rack with the baking sheet underneath (to prevent a big mess).
+Repeat these steps with the rest of the donuts.

 Cinnamon Sugar Donuts drying on a baking rack

-Dip each donut again in just the cinnamon sugar.
-NOT the melted butter.
+Once each donut is coated and has dried a bit, dip each donut again in just the cinnamon sugar.

 Expert Baking Tips